-\paragraph{Projected Gradient Descent (PGD).} PGD is an iterative multi-step extension of FGSM that takes multiple small gradient steps, each time projecting the perturbed example back onto the allowed norm ball (e.g. an $L_\infty$ or $L_2$ budget) to ensure the perturbation stays within bounds.
-It has been shown that PGD is the strongest attack that uses first-order (gradient) information, reliably finding adversarial examples within the specified perturbation limit.
-In fact, Madry et al. \cite{madry2017towards} argue that PGD can be seen as a universal adversary for a given norm, often serving as the baseline for evaluating adversarial robustness.
+\paragraph{Projected Gradient Descent (PGD)} PGD is an iterative, multi-step extension of FGSM that takes multiple small gradient steps, projecting the perturbed example back onto the allowed norm ball (e.g., an $L_\infty$ or $L_2$ budget) after each step to ensure the perturbation remains within specified bounds.
+PGD is widely regarded as the strongest attack that uses first-order (gradient) information, reliably discovering adversarial examples within the defined perturbation limit.
+As argued by Madry et al. \citep{madry2017towards}, PGD can be viewed as a universal adversary for a given norm, frequently serving as the baseline for evaluating adversarial robustness.

-\paragraph{Auto-PGD (APGD).} An advanced variant of PGD that adapts its step sizes and objectives automatically, removing the need for manually tuning attack hyperparameters.
-Croce and Hein \cite{croce2020reliable} identify that a fixed step size and the standard cross-entropy loss can cause PGD to underestimate a model’s vulnerability.
-APGD addresses these issues by auto-tuning the step size at each iteration and by using an alternative loss function, resulting in a parameter-free attack (aside from the number of iterations) that provides a more reliable evaluation of robustness.
-In other words, APGD automates PGD’s configuration to consistently find strong adversarial examples without user input on step size.
+\paragraph{Auto-PGD (APGD)} APGD is an advanced variant of PGD that automatically adapts its step sizes and objectives, eliminating the need for manual hyperparameter tuning.
+Croce and Hein \citep{croce2020reliable} observed that employing a fixed step size and the standard cross-entropy loss can cause PGD to underestimate a model's vulnerability.
+APGD mitigates these issues by auto-tuning the step size at each iteration and utilizing an alternative loss function.
+This results in a parameter-free attack (excluding the number of iterations) that provides a more reliable evaluation of robustness.
+Consequently, APGD automates the configuration of PGD to consistently generate strong adversarial examples without requiring user-specified step sizes.

-\paragraph{Variance Momentum Iterative FGSM (VMI-FGSM).} A momentum-based iterative attack enhanced with variance tuning to improve its effectiveness against defended or unknown models.
-Wang \& He \cite{wang2021enhancing} propose this method to boost transferability: at each iteration, instead of simply accumulating the current gradient in the momentum term, VMI-FGSM also considers the gradient variance from previous iterations to adjust the update.
-This variance tuning stabilizes the update direction and helps the attack escape from poor local optima.
-Empirical results on ImageNet indicate that incorporating gradient variance in this way significantly improves the success rate of attacks when transferred to other models (a common black-box scenario).
+\paragraph{Variance Momentum Iterative FGSM (VMI-FGSM)} VMI-FGSM is a momentum-based iterative attack enhanced with variance tuning to improve its efficacy against defended or unknown models.
+Proposed by Wang \& He \citep{wang2021enhancing}, this method aims to boost transferability: at each iteration, rather than merely accumulating the current gradient in the momentum term, VMI-FGSM incorporates the gradient variance from previous iterations to adjust the update.
+This variance tuning stabilizes the update direction and helps the attack in escaping suboptimal local minima.
+Empirical results on ImageNet demonstrate that integrating gradient variance in this manner significantly enhances the success rate of attacks when transferred to other models, a common scenario in black-box settings.